Our goal is to share information and products that are truly helpful to renters.

 4. Follow up with the agency to ask about your status

 Some offer online status.
 Others you may need to call if you have not heard back within a few business days.
 Typically, each organization will provide you with guidance for response and how long the grant takes to get funded.

 5. Be politely persistent

 It’s hard to ask for help, and the process can be long and frustrating.
 Be organized and politely persistent to get the help you need.

 If you need help right now and are at risk of homelessness

-If you’re about to become evicted or on the verge homelessness, contact a local support agency through the HUD exchange.
-Also consider calling the Legal Aid Society to help you get a payment extension, find a new home or have an eviction blocked altogether.
+If you’re about to become evicted or on the verge of homelessness, contact a local support agency through the HUD exchange.
+Also consider calling the Legal Aid Society to help you get a payment extension, find a new home, or get an eviction blocked.
 The Legal Aid society gives you free professional help.
 It’s an independent nonprofit legal service provided by the government to help low-income families and individuals with eviction and other civil matters.